rtomrud/trie-mapping/README.md

   ["hi", 1]
 ]);

-// Initialize from a trie's root object, e.g., what the `root` getter returns trieMapping({
+// Initialize from a trie's root object trieMapping({
   h: {
     ey: { "": 0 },